captainbrosset/devtools-tips/src/guides/en/understand-devtools/index.md

 ## The tools

 One of the aspects of DevTools that makes it complex is that it contains many different tools.
-The web development field is vast and there are many different tasks involved with it such as designing the look of a website, writing the code that makes it interactive, optimizing its performance, making sure it's accessible to everyone.
+The web development field is vast and there are many different tasks involved with it such as designing the look of a website, writing the code that makes it interactive, optimizing its performance, or making sure it's accessible to everyone.
 DevTools contains tools that help with all of these tasks, and more.
-On top of this, DevTools accomodates for different types of users as well.
+On top of this, DevTools accommodates for different types of users as well.

-This complexity leads to a high number of tools and features, which translates into a complex UI.
-But there are two things to keep in mind:
+This complexity leads to a high number of tools and features, which can translate into a complex UI.
+But it's worth keeping a few things in mind:

-* You don't need to use all the tools all of the time.
+* You don't need to use all the tools all the time.
 You can focus on just a few tools that are relevant to the task you're working on.
 * You shouldn't be afraid to explore the tools that you don't know yet.
 You might find that they become useful to you at certain times.
+* DevTools doesn't mess up with your source code.
+All the changes you make in DevTools are temporary and don't affect your source code.
+You can't break anything by using DevTools.
+Just refresh the page and start over.

 ### The main tools